firefly-iii/firefly-iii/readme.md

 ### Donate
 If you like Firefly III and if it helps you save lots of money, why not send me a dime for every dollar saved!

 OK that was a joke.
 You can become a backer or a sponsor of the [Firefly III Open Collective](https://opencollective.com/firefly-iii).
-On that page, we transparently show you the expenses we make and the donations we receive.
+On that page, I transparently show you the expenses I make and the donations I receive.

 You can also donate using [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=44UKUT455HUFA).